bioinformatics-centre/kaiju/README.md

 - `1`: use taxon identifier from the first input file (default)
 - `2`: use taxon identifier from the second input file
 - `lca`: use the least common ancestor of the taxon identifiers from both files.
-- `lowest`: use the lowest ranking of the two taxon identifiers iff they are within the same lineage.
+- `lowest`: use the lowest ranking of the two taxon identifiers if they are within the same lineage.
 Otherwise use the LCA.

 Options `lca` and `lowest` require the path to the file `nodes.dmp` by using the `-t` option.